sagemath/sagewiki_to_gh-2022-10-10/days24/projects.md

  * differential rings/fields
  * proper to_polynomial(), to_rational() functions for symbolic expressions

+== Number Fields ==

+ '''People:''' '''William Stein''', Sebastian Pancratz

+Rewrite/refactor number fields so they can use FLINT and Singular, etc. for arithmetic, which will lead to cleaner code and massive, massive speedups.
+See [[http://trac.sagemath.org/sage_trac/ticket/9541|trac 9541]].

 == Function Fields ==

 The goal of this project is to get the basic infrastructure for function fields into Sage.
 See [[daysff/curves|Hess's papers and talks]].